 Structure and Programs

-The Spanish American Center is governed by a Board of Directors and is an affiliate agency of the Montachusett Opportunity Council (MOC).
+The Spanish American Center is governed by a Board of Directors.
 The agency has been SOWMBA certified since October 1987 (State Office Of Minority and Women Business Assistance).

 The Center has an Executive Director, Ms. Neddy Latimer, who oversees all staff and programs.
 Programs include information and referral, ESL and civics classes, peer leadership training, food security assistance via meals to homeless and community food pantry, elderly outreach, battered women and children counseling, and homelessness referral.
 The Executive Director is held accountable to the Board of Directors.
 The Center has a staff of both full and part-time employees who are bilingual and most are bi-cultural.
 Dedicated volunteers are also available most days, helping with the many tasks of the agency, from answering the phone to helping in many other areas.